boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/chargify.md

 ### Preview and data import
 * Click **Preview & Connect** to connect with the configurations set.
 * The Choose Schema(s) dialog opens.
-The schema represents the key fields of JSON data retrieved from Chargify Rest API request.
+The schema represents the key fields of JSON data retrieved from the Chargify Rest API request.
 This dialog displays a list of schemas in treeview and its corresponding values in grid for preview.
-Select required schema(s) from treeview to use in designer and click **Connect**.
+Select the required schema(s) from the treeview to use in the designer and click **Connect**.

    ![Preview](/static/assets/working-with-datasource/data-connectors/images/common/Preview.png)